Donating Eggs

 Will my identity as an egg donor be released?

-When you donate eggs anonymously (as opposed to someone you know) we will never give out information that identifies you as the donor.
-We may, however, disclose non-identifying information about you for example physical characteristics like height and weight, or things like your interests, job type, or education.
+When you donate eggs anonymously (as opposed to someone you know) we disclose non-identifying information about you for example physical characteristics like height and weight, or things like your interests, job type, or education to recipients and donor conceived persons of your donation.

-Information that identifies you is not available to egg recipients at any stage, but it is available on request to the resulting child once they have turned 18.
+Information that identifies you is available on request to the resulting donor conceived person once they have turned 16.

 Will I be paid to donate my eggs?